 3. Building Boolean Search Strings

-With 32% of organizations now applying AI to automating candidate searches (SHRM, 2025), Boolean string generation is a natural fit.
-ChatGPT can produce complex strings in seconds that would take 10-15 minutes to construct manually.
+Boolean string generation is a natural fit for ChatGPT, with 32% of organizations now applying AI to candidate searches (SHRM, 2025).
+Complex strings that take 10-15 minutes to construct manually come back in seconds.
+These strings are especially powerful for sourcing passive candidates - professionals with the right skills who aren’t actively job-hunting yet.
 For a deeper dive on this technique, see our guide on AI candidate sourcing.

 Prompt: